 The South Korean government has also reduced import tariffs on fruits to meet growing demand and curb inflation.

-"Fruit imports are expected to continue to increase, as domestic production will tend to decline in the long term due to weather conditions and a continuous decrease in cultivated area," said a KREI official.
+"Fruit imports are expected to continue to increase, as domestic production will tend to decline in the long term due to weather conditions and a continuous decrease in cultivated areas," a KREI official said.

-In a latest report, the institute forecast total fruit imports, including frozen fruit, to increase 6.8 percent year-on-year to 817,000 tons this year./.
+In a latest report, the institute projected that total fruit imports, including frozen fruits, would increase 6.8 percent year-on-year to 817,000 tonnes this year./.

 Source